A natural Gromov-Witten virtual fundamental class: The VFC for domain-stable moduli spaces

 \begin{lemma} Fix $(A, g,n)$ and a finite group $G$.
 Then Theorems~\ref{Ruan-Tian} and \ref{5.CechcycleLemma} hold for the moduli spaces $\ov\M^G_{A,g, n}(X)$ over $\JV_{df}^G(X)$.
-Hence there is a well-defined virtual fundamental class \bear [\M^{G, J}_{A,g, n}(X)]^{vir} \eear \end{lemma} \begin{proof} A pair $(f, \rho)$ is $(J, \nu)$-holomorphic is the same as its graph $F$ is $J_\nu$-holomorphic.
+Hence there is a well-defined virtual fundamental class \bear [\M^{G, J}_{A,g, n}(X)]^{vir} \eear \end{lemma} \begin{proof} As described at the end of Section~3, the pair $(f, \rho)$ is $(J, \nu)$-holomorphic if and only if its graph $F$ is $J_\nu$-holomorphic.
 Because of the domain-fine assumption, $\Aut(C, \rho)=1$ and hence $F$ is embedding into the manifold $\P^M\ti X$.
 McDuff and Salamon show (Chapter 3 of \cite{ms2}) that generic perturbations of $J_\nu$ on $\ov\U^G\ti X$ give regularity for somewhere injective maps.
 From their proof, one sees that it is enough to use perturbations of the form (\ref{3.J.nu}).
 As in Theorem~\ref{Ruan-Tian}, regular domain-fine moduli spaces carry a virtual fundamental class.
 The proof of Theorem~\ref{5.CechcycleLemma} then applies without change.

-Note that, for regularity, the relevant linearization to the perturbed equation is obtained by varying $f\circ \rho$ through {\em $G$-invariant} maps.
+Note that, in proving regularity, the relevant linearization to the perturbed equation is obtained by varying $f\circ \rho$ through {\em $G$-invariant} maps.
 This variation is determined by the variation in $f$ because the set of equivalence classes of twisted $G$-covers $\rho:\tC\to C$ over a fixed $C$ is finite.
 (The linearization of the $J$-holomorphic map equation for the map $\tilde{f}=f\circ \rho$ is a different operator with a different index). \end{proof}

 We next verify that the classes (\ref{6.VFCondf}) are consistently defined when one replaces $G$ by a larger group.
 Given an extension $0\to G\to K \to H\to 0$ of $H$ by $G$, there is an action of $G$ on the space of $K$-twisted maps whose quotient induces a map \bear t:\ov\M_{A, g, n}^{K}(X) \ra \ov\M_{A, g, n}^{H}(X) \eear defined over $\J(X)$ and more generally over $\JV^H(X)$ where $\JV^H(X)\hookrightarrow\JV^K(X)$ is the map $\nu\ra t^* \nu$ induced by the map $t:\ov\U^K\ra \ov\U^H$ at the level of universal curves. \begin{lemma} Assume $J\in \J(X)$ is domain-fine for both $\ov\M_{A, g, n}^{H}(X)$ and $\ov\M_{A, g, n}^{K}(X)$.
 Then the virtual fundamental classes of (\ref{6.HKmap}) are defined and related by \bear \frac{1}{|H|} [ \ov\M_{A, g, n}^{H, J}(X)]^{vir} \ =\ \frac{1}{|K|}\ t_* [ \ov\M_{A, g, n}^{K,J}(X)]^{vir}\in \cHH_*( \ov\M_{A, g, n}^{H, J}(X), \Q) \eear \end{lemma} \begin{proof} Since the domain-fine is an open condition, there exists a sufficiently small $C^0$ neighborhood $U$ of $J$ in $\JV^H(X)$ over which both moduli spaces remain domain-fine.
 By Lemma~\ref{6.Ruan-Tian2} there is an open dense set of regular $J'=(J, \nu)$ in $U\subset \JV_{df}^H(X)$ and for these the moduli space $\ov\M_{A, g, n}^{H,J'}(X)$ is a compact oriented topological manifold.
 For the pullback $J'$ to $\JV^K(X)$ the moduli space $\ov\M^K(X)$ is by assumption also domain-fine, so the $G$ action on it is free and therefore the linearized operator for the space of $K$-twisted maps (described in the proof of Lemma~\ref{6.Ruan-Tian2}) is also regular.